Alfresco/alfresco-ng2-components/docs/core/card-item-types.service.md

 The [Card View component](card-view.component.md) uses this service to find the component type that is required to display a particular field type (text, date, etc).
-The service maps a type name string to a corresponding `ComponentTypeResolver` function that takes a model object as a parameter and returns the component type needed to display that model.
+The service maps a type name string to a corresponding `DynamicComponentResolveFunction` that takes a model object as a parameter and returns the component type needed to display that model.

 The default mapping is shown below: